The original Wigner's-Friend scenarios: Introduction

+The three resolutions will be presented in Sections II, III, and IV.
 To set the stage, here is a bare-bones sketch that defines the paradox, but stops short of the resolutions.
 The first observer (Wigner's Friend $F$) performs a measurement on the system $S$, which has been prepared in a superposition of its possible output states - \ie, eigenstates of the measured observable.
 Assuming for convenience that $S$ is a two-state system, the prepared state is \be \ket{\psi}_s = \alpha \ket{0}_s + \beta \ket{1}_s. \ee The Friend $F$ obtains a definite answer; he finds the state to be either $\ket{0}_s$ or $\ket{1}_s$, not a superposition.
-A second observer, Wigner ($W$), does not observe $F's$ measurement directly, but, applying quantum theory to the joint system $FS \equiv F \otimes S$ and assuming the linearity of quantum dynamics for the (unobserved) system, he concludes that the state of $FS$ must be the superposition \be \ket{\Psi} = \alpha \ket{0}_s \ket{0}_f + \beta \ket{1}_s \ket{1}_f, \ee where $\ket{0}_f$ is the state in which $F$ perceives the outcome to be 0, and $\ket{1}_f$ is the alternative, the perception of outcome 1.
+A second observer, Wigner ($W$), does not observe $F's$ measurement directly, but, applying quantum theory to the joint system $SF \equiv S \otimes F$ and assuming the linearity of quantum dynamics for the (unobserved) system, he concludes that the state of $SF$ must be the superposition \be \ket{\Psi} = \alpha \ket{0}_s \ket{0}_f + \beta \ket{1}_s \ket{1}_f, \ee where $\ket{0}_f$ is the state in which $F$ perceives the outcome to be 0, and $\ket{1}_f$ is the alternative, the perception of outcome 1.
 The difference in state assignments - a definite state seen by $F$ ($\ket{0}_s$ or $\ket{1}_s$), versus the superposition (\Eq{equationSF}) inferred by Wigner - is called the Wigner's-Friend Paradox.

 We now turn to a discussion of the individual cases, including nuances in the paradox, followed by the resolutions, which are radically different.